stokito/jsmallmap/README.md

 ![Screenshot of VisualVM for SmallMap](smallmap.png "Screenshot of VisualVM for SmallMap")

 Simple map consumed 4 less memory and worked 16 times fast.
-And when it was 4000000 HashMap test just died with OOM.
+And when I tried 4000000 entries HashMap test just died with OOM.
 To reproduce it run Main class with -Xms2G -Xmx2G vm options.

 Looks impressive but don't trust this results it doesn't count a lot of things.